Quality Water Treatment Solutions for Your Whole House

 c and j water offers a premium 4-stage Reverse Osmosis System that is a great solution for water used for drinking and cooking.
 It can be hooked up to your refrigerator tap and icemaker, as well as a dedicated faucet on your countertop.

 While most homeowners only need RO at the faucet and fridge, sometimes a whole house RO is required.
 This is usually due to brackish water coming in from the well.
 Because this unit is expensive and takes up a lot of space it is only recommended in extreme circumstances.
-You will still need to have a water softener, and maybe some other treatment equipment if the RO makes your water too acidic.
+You will still need to have a water softener, and maybe some other water treatment equipment if the RO makes your water too acidic.

 Chlorine Removal for City Water